SirLefti/Python_ILI9486/README.md

 ## Notes

+Brightness control is not implemented, because many displays using this driver chip have a hardwired backlight, that cannot be controlled via the driver chip or a GPIO pin.
+Implementing it would require some hardware changes on the display unit.
+To emulate shutting off the display you can use `lcd.clear().display()`, which makes the display to show black pixels.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Tony DiCola for Adafruit Industries.